pokeclicker/pokeclicker-wiki/data/Berries/Magost.md

 ### Possible Planting Formations {#planting}

 Magost has a chance of mutating when [[Berries/Pecha]], [[Berries/Nanab]], and [[Berries/Mago]] are touching an empty plot.
 You can fill your farm in the following way to obtain Magost Berries.
-Purple squares indicate where mutations can occur.
+Purple squares indicate where mutations can occur.  [[Items/Freeze Mulch]] can be used on the Pecha Berries, or simply replant them if they die before getting the mutation.

 **Base Formation**
 ::: table-mutations